This post may contain affiliate links.Please read our disclosure policy.

 • Leftovers: Leftovers keep for 2–3 days in an airtight container or ziplock bag in the refrigerator.

-• Overnight: This recipe tastes best fresh and soaking the bread takes only a few minutes but if you’re looking for an overnight french toast recipe check out my French Toast Casserole
+• Overnight: This recipe tastes the best fresh and soaking the bread takes only a few minutes, but if you’re looking for an overnight French toast recipe, check out my French Toast Casserole

 Nutrition